canonical/craft-cli/docs/how-to-guides/use-completion.rst

 Craft-cli provides a completion module for auto-generating bash completion scripts for applications using its :py:class:`Dispatcher`.

 In order to invoke it, the application needs to have a public function that returns some basic information about itself.
-All applications must provide their :py:class:`Dispatcher` and a config to initialize commands with.
-By default, craft-cli commands don't need to be initialized with anything, so this would be ``None`` in the basic case.
+All applications must provide their :py:class:`Dispatcher` and a configuration to initialise commands with.
+By default, craft-cli commands don't need to be initialised with anything, so this would be ``None`` in the basic case.

 For a project named "testcraft", create the file :file:`testcraft/application.py` and add the following content: